scriptwerx/grunt-codename/README.md

 If you're interested in contributing to this project, take care to maintain the existing coding style.

-The project follows the [SemVer][] guidelines for version numbers but currently only supports single-digit for major, minor and patch.
+The project follows the [SemVer][] guidelines for version numbers.

+**N.B.
+The supplied codenames and patchNames only include suport for single-digit for major, minor and patch of the *version* field - you must supply your own custom codenames and patchNames if you can't hanlde this restriction (but that's a lot of names)!**

 To contribute: